jawordpressorg/core-handbook/core/about/release-cycle/hosting-release-parties.md

 | **Step 7:** Build the packages. | @mcpilot please proceed to package the release and post the link to the package here. | Core Committer |
 | **Step 8:** Package Reminder | \[*While the package is being built, once again, remind attendees not to publicly share the link to the package until it’s been tested and the release post has been published.
 Sometimes, errors can happen during packaging, and the package needs to be rebuilt.*\]

-:siren: Please remember not to share links to the package publicly until the “all clear” is given after testing and the announcement post is published on WordPress.org. :siren:
+:siren: Please remember not to share links to the package publicly until the announcement post is published on WordPress.org. :siren:

 *\[Wait until the link to the \*.zip file is posted\]* | Emcee |
 | **Step 8:** Testing | I**t’s testing time**!